Madiba-Research/QuicMitm/iptablesForAndroid.md

 Finally, before running the experiment:
 1. computer and phone are using wifi: Droid-EV 10173
+2. make sure docker is running
-2. check the computer ip address, make sure both iptables' address is correct
+3. check the computer ip address, make sure both iptables' address is correct
-3. make sure the cryptologger has hardcoded the computer ip address
+4. make sure the cryptologger has hardcoded the computer ip address
-4. after installing the cryptologger, enable the module, check its module ID and set it into command txt file
+5. after installing the cryptologger, enable the module, check its module ID and set it into command txt file
-5. allow mongodb docker running
+6. allow mongodb docker running